TomorChandraRoy/Assignment-7-Projects/README.md

 The data.json file is used to store the data for the courses.
 This makes it easy to update the data without having to make changes to the code.

  - #### Use of SweetAlert:
-  The SweetAlert2 library is used to display alerts to the user.
+  The SweetAlert library is used to display alerts to the user.
 This can be used to provide feedback or to warn the user about errors.

 # I used the useState hook to manage state in this project: